Sucker Punch (2011 film): Casting

 Before casting started in March 2009, Snyder revealed his ideal cast for the feature film.
 He chose to go with an all-female cast in this film saying that "I already did the all-male cast with 300, so I'm doing the opposite end of the spectrum."

 Snyder had tapped Amanda Seyfried first for the lead role, Babydoll.
 When asked if Seyfried was up for the role, Snyder said, "We'll see.
 We're trying to, so ...
 She's great.
 It would be great if it worked out".
 Snyder had also offered roles to Abbie Cornish, Evan Rachel Wood, Emma Stone, and Vanessa Hudgens.
 However, Seyfried turned it down due to a conflict in schedule with her HBO series Big Love.
 Browning agreed to replace Seyfried in the role.
 During the confirmation of her involvement, Hudgens, Wood, Cornish, and Stone were all still in talks.
 According to Brie Larson in a 2020 video on YouTube, she mentioned that she auditioned for Sucker Punch.

 Wood dropped out of the project due to scheduling conflicts with her recurring role in HBO's True Blood and her stage production of Spider-Man: Turn Off the Dark.
 She was later replaced by Malone for the role of "Rocket".
-Chung was signed up to play "Amber"; Emma Stone had been offered the part but declined due schedule conflict with her film Easy A. Freida Pinto was also considered for the role of "Amber" before it went to Jamie Chung.
+Chung was signed up to play "Amber"; Emma Stone had been offered the part but declined due to a scheduling conflict with her film Easy A. Freida Pinto was also considered for the role of "Amber" before it went to Jamie Chung.
 Gugino, who was cast as "Madam Gorski", a psychiatrist in the asylum, previously worked with Snyder on Watchmen.
 Hamm was confirmed in late August 2009 to play "The High Roller".
 Isaac was also tapped at around the same time.
 Snyder confirmed that Glenn agreed to be involved in the project, portraying "The Wise Man".